brian-beeler/privoxy-pilot-macos/README.md

 **Do not use anything from this project until this notice is removed!**

 **This project is still in active development and is not ready for public use in any way, shape or form.
 It is made public for very limited testing only.
-If you do use it in its current state it will break things.
-When things break you are on your own.
+If you do use it in its current state it will break things and when that happens you are on your own.
 Some of the options listed are not currently functioning.**

 ---
 <BR>